 Unearned premium reserves represent the amount of the premium applicable to coverage which extends beyond the valuation date (date of the statement).
 The unearned portion of the premium is generally computed on a pro rata basis.

 Additional contract reserves are required for those policies with level premiums where the risk of loss increases with the age of the insured.
 For these policies, the insurer is required to set aside a portion of the current premium to pay claims that experience indicates will be incurred as the policy continues in force.
 These reserves are actuarially determined and are similar in concept to life reserves with the added requirement to consider morbidity assumptions as well as mortality and interest assumptions.
 The NAIC AP&P Manual prescribes the minimum standards used in determining the A&H policy reserves.
 Insurers may establish A&H policy reserves which equal or exceed these minimum standards.
 These minimum A&H policy reserve standards for most types of A&H insurance include: 1) a given morbidity table; 2) a maximum rate of interest; and 3) a valuation method.
 In no event, however, may the aggregate reserve for all policies be less than the unearned gross premiums under such policies.
 For financial statement purposes, the additional contract reserves represent the excess of the required A&H policy reserves over the unearned gross premiums on A&H policies.
-The insurer is required to attach to the Annual Financial Statement a description of the valuation standards used in calculating the additional contract reserves, specifying the reserve bases, interest rates and methods.
+The insurer is required to attach to the Annual Financial Statement a description of the valuation standards used in calculating the additional contract reserves, specifying the reserve bases, interest rates, and methods.

 Determine if additional actuarial reserves are required as a result of actuarial cash flow testing and asset adequacy analysis.